-6.2 The Second Year
+6.2.
+The Second Year

-In the second year, you will study core courses, which are divided into four main subject areas, which are examined by the four General Papers of the Part I Examination: Structure and Transformation of Materials, Electronic Properties of Materials, Mechanical Properties, and Engineering Applications of Materials.
+In the second year, you will study core courses, which are divided into four main subject areas, which are examined by the four General Papers of the Part I Examination: Lifecycle, Processing & Engineering of Materials, Electronic Properties of Materials, Mechanical Properties of Materials, and Structure & Thermodynamics of Materials.
 Practical work in the form of set practicals continues in the second year (see Section 10).